anthonycaccese/magicx-zero-40-retroarch-overlays/README.md

 There are 2 initial goals for this collection:

-1. Easy to drop-in to an existing RetroArch folder without additional configuration.
-2. Provide custom overlay images that fill the unique vertical 480x800 screen of the Zero 40
+1. Custom overlay images that fill the unique vertical 480x800 screen of the Zero 40
+2. An easy to drop-in set of files for RetroArch without additional configuration.

 ### What's included currently:
-- Pre-configured overlays for vertical arcade games sized for the 480x800 screen on the Zero 40.
+- Game specific overlays for 400+ vertical arcade games
-- Configuration files for the FinalBurn Neo core that display an overlay when a vertical arcade game is loaded.
+- A default overlay for any vertical game without a game specific image
+- No manual configuration needed per game

 > [!NOTE]
 > The current collection will work with the `FinalBurn Neo` core and any arcade games marked as `vertical` from the Arcade Database @ [http://adb.arcadeitalia.net/](adb.arcadeitalia.net).
 Adding additional core/game support is possible and will rely on contributions.
 If you are interested in helping out please check the Contribute section below.